 Radiation therapy, for one, is a better choice for patients who are unable to undergo surgery for various reasons.
 Additionally, pharmacological agents such as iplimumab, nivolumab and trametinib, imiquimod and fluorouracil are FDA [5] approved drugs for immunotherapy.

 While there are many possible courses of action for one to take, there is always a risk of recurrence.
-This is especially so for cancerous lesions which occur on the nose region.
+This is especially so for cancerous lesions that occur in the nose region.
 Furthermore, it is prudent to note that an individual has a heightened risk of developing other forms of skin cancer once you are diagnosed with one.

 References: